Elhebert/astrid/README.md

 # Astrid

-This is Astrid a light **ES6 javascript** module to create sticky elements.
+This is Astrid, a light **ES6 javascript** module to create sticky elements.

 Why Astrid ?
-Astrid is the seestar from Nemo.
-And everone knows a seestar is sticky.
+Astrid is the sea star from Nemo.
+And everyone knows a sea star is sticky.
 ![astrid](https://media.giphy.com/media/ulSIu5DqlV51C/giphy.gif)

 Special thanks to [Grafikart](https://github.com/grafikart).
 This script is an ES6 adaption of his tutorial about [sticky elements](https://www.grafikart.fr/formations/debuter-javascript/menu-collant).